What is syphilis?

 You can get syphilis:

-if you have unprotected oral, vaginal, or anal sex with an infected person is the usual way to get infected
+- if you have unprotected oral, vaginal, or anal sex with an infected person

 How can you tell if you have syphilis?